Why You Really Should Learn Spanish If You’re Travelling Latin America

 If you’re planning a trip to Mexico or Central or South America, the first piece of advice I would give you is: learn Spanish!
-Unlike travelling a region like South-East Asia where every country has its own language rendering almost everything you might’ve picked up useless everytime you cross a border, almost the whole of Latin America (nearly 20 countries) has one language in common: Spanish.
-Speaking the local language is incredibly useful anywhere but the fact that here you can continue using it and building on your previous progress as you pass from country to country should only fuel your motivation.
+Unlike travelling a region like South-East Asia where every country has its own language making almost everything you might’ve picked up useless every time you cross a border, almost the whole of Latin America (nearly 20 countries) has Spanish in common.
+Speaking the local language is incredibly useful anywhere but the fact that in Latin America you can continue using it and building on your previous progress as you pass from country to country should only fuel your motivation.

 - Check out my last post – How To Learn Spanish Whilst Travelling Latin America (For Free)

 Admittedly you could survive on English, but here’s why you really shouldn’t…

 Fairly obvious but it seems to go over many traveller’s heads.
 Want to ask the price of something?
 Directions?
 Where to get the bus?
 With Spanish you can, without you’ll have to mime your way there and occasionally be typecast as an ignorant disrespectful gringo (which admittedly will still happen even if you do speak Spanish, but it’ll certainly lessen the odds).

 Going Beyond Convenience… When The Fun Begins

 ❝The limits of my language mean the limits of my world.❞

 Imagine a foreigner going on a trip to the UK or US and not speaking English.
 Sure they could snap pictures of Big Ben or the Statue of Liberty, but their experience of the country outside of taking selfies at famous landmarks and getting drunk with other travellers who share their language would be extremely limited.
 This is being a tourist, which, by-the-way, I have nothing against – it’s pretty fun actually – but if you’re planning on being in Latin America for a while and want a more authentic experience of the place, learning the language is the best place to start, and totally worth it.